 New Zealand accepts 750 ‘quota’ refugees annually, who arrive in groups of approximately 125 individuals six times each year.
 Additionally New Zealand accepts up to 300 people under the Refugee Family Support Category plus people who seek asylum as refugees or protected persons, assessed in accordance with the criteria for refugee status set out in article 1 A (2) of the 1951 Refugee Convention and other human rights instruments.
 The 750 quota refugees are accommodated at Mangere Refugee Resettlement Centre (MRRC) on arrival and stay there for a six week orientation.
 The MRRC has been receiving quota refugees since 1979.

-There are five different organisations on the MRRC site.
+There are four different organisations on the MRRC site.

 The medical screening involves history, physical examination and investigations such as urine, stool, blood tests, Mantoux and chest x-ray.
 The Refugee Health Service (RHS) screening tool has evolved over time in response to developments in medical knowledge, expert advice and changes in the prevalence of certain conditions amongst refugee populations.
 Additional tests are done when needed.
 The doctors at the medical clinic treat what conditions they can and refer others to the specialist clinics.